Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 Otherwise any printf

-If the program receives a termination signal it will write the current in-memory counters to a file before it actually exits.
+If the program receives a termination signal it will (try to) write the current in-memory counters to a file before it actually exits.
 Next time it starts up it will start from that point so you won't lose hits.
 For all platforms there's a timer that runs roughly every minute to write that shit as well.

 The counter file should be written if the br0gram receives any of these signals: SIGTERM